Advertisement

 Draft Projection: Second-Round Pick

 If I were a big-league executive, I would be voicing my case for drafting Williams at the end of the first round.
 However, with some power concerns as well as some scouts not sold on his ability to hit challenging pitching, we’ll settle for a second-round projection here.
 That’s still fair for the shortstop, who didn’t even make the varsity team until the middle of his sophomore year.
-Any team that selection Williams will look for him to take that next step offensively while feeling confident that they got one of the most reliable defensive players in the draft.
+Any team that selects Williams will look for him to take that next step offensively while feeling confident that they got one of the most reliable defensive players in the draft.

 Check us out on our socials: